Armani Beauty Crema Nera Light-Reviving Eye Cream

 You can find this ingredient in sea water or mineral deposits.

 Learn more about Magnesium SulfateAmmonium Polyacryloyldimethyl Taurate is a polymer made from ammonium salts.
-It helps add stability and texture to a product.
-This ingredient is stable over a wide pH range.
+It works as a thickener, emulsifier, and texture enhancer that gives gel-creams a silky, lightweight feel.

-Learn more about Ammonium Polyacryloyldimethyl TaurateDisodium Phosphate is a water-soluble powder used as a pH adjuster.
+Learn more about Ammonium Polyacryloyldimethyl TaurateDisodium Phosphate is a water-soluble powder used as a pH adjuster and mild chelating agent.
+It basically holds a specific pH and binds stray metal ions so your product stays stable.

 Hydrogenated Vegetable Oil is created by adding hydrogen to vegetable oil in order to give it more stability.
 This process also raises the melting point of vegetable oil.
 In cosmetics, it is an emollient.